2010 Volvo XC70

 The XC70 body is nearly identical to that of the Volvo V70, which fills the role of a more conventional road-going wagon in the Volvo lineup.
 Both were developed with Volvo's attention to impact-dissipating crumple zones, and both have fully laminated glass.
 The only unique XC70 structural feature is an extra lower front crossbeam, added to account for its higher ride height in an impact.

-The latest styling is Volvo evolution, but it's smoother, less gangly and visually tighter than the pre-2008 XC70.
-In profile, the character line at the bottom of the windows rises a bit more dramatically, creating a more forward leaning, dynamic stance.
-The window pillars are blocked out, which makes all the windows look like a single element.
-The rear glass now angles forward toward the front of the car, rather than dropping cliff-like from the back edge of the roof, yet there's still there's a bit more cargo volume inside.
+In styling the XC70 follows the current trend at Volvo, with at look that's instantly recognizable, yet smoother, less gangly and visually tighter than the Volvos of just a few years ago.
+In profile, the character line at the bottom of the windows rises dramatically (for a Volvo), suggesting a forward leaning, dynamic stance.
+The window pillars are blacked out, which makes all the windows look like a single element.
+The rear glass angles slightly forward toward the front of the car, rather than dropping cliff-like from the back edge of the roof, yet there's still plenty of cargo volume inside.